apache/harmony-classlib/README.txt

 ======

-This directory contain the Apache Harmony class library code.
+This directory contains the Apache Harmony class library code.

-Apache Harmony is an effort undergoing incubation at the Apache Software Foundation (ASF).
-Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
-While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

 Contents